cturek/home/docs/projects.md

 ## MuddEscapes

-MuddEscapes is the escape room building club at Harvey Mudd.
-I joined in the Fall 2022 semester, and I've made two puzzles.
+MuddEscapes is a club at Harvey Mudd which builds a complete escape room each semester.
+I joined in Fall 2022, and I've made two puzzles.

 # 1. Physical Chess Puzzle